 In fact, when I was in Indonesia last year, I met several vapers who told me that they were allowed to import for their own use, but that the powerful tobacco lobby would not allow the devices to be sold in any scale.

 However, there are countries which are more extreme.
-Singapore, for example, levies a hefty $200 fine for anyone using ecigarettes.
-Some states in the US have also banned their use in parks or public places (New York, I am thinking of you!)
+Singapore, for example, levies a hefty $200 fine for anyone using e-cigarettes.
+(Update: One reader has reported that Singapore is now more relaxed about travellers vaping.)
+Some states in the US have also banned their use in parks or public places.

-Before travelling, it’s a good idea to disconnect batteries from clearomisers/cartridges, and turn off any manual batteries.
+Yes, it’s a good idea to disconnect batteries from pods/tanks/cartridges e.t.c., turn off any manual batteries and take out removable batteries from mods.
 See our Guide to Ecig Batteries for more information.

-Make sure you have a good supply of eliquid, as you may be unable to buy eliquid in the country you are visiting.
-You may also find that foreign suppliers do not match our own strict testing regime!
-You can always check out our own delicious range of UK eliquid here
+Make sure you have a good supply of e-liquid, as you may be unable to buy e-liquid in the country you are visiting.
+You may also find that foreign suppliers do not match your own supplier's testing regime!
+You can always check out our own delicious range of Halo UK e-liquid here ;)

 Finally, enjoy your trip - and don’t forget to send us a photo of you lounging in your hammock with a cocktail in one hand and your ecig in the other!